lunchboxer/express-njk-datastar-template/README.md

 ## Quirks

 - tooling for datastar is not great.
 The javascript is in a string so the normal javascript lsp ignores it.

+## Getting started

+You'll need to have [atlas](https://atlasgo.io) installed for the database migrations. `curl -sSf https://atlasgo.sh | sh` should do the trick.
+With atlas installed run `./database/migrate-local.sh` to create the local sqlite database and set it up according to `./database/schema.sql`.

+Install dependencies with `npm install`.

+Run the server with `npm run dev`.

+Open [http://localhost:3000](http://localhost:3000) in your browser.